jjongsma/grunt-eb-deploy/README.md

 ### File Lists

-`eb_deploy` uses `grunt-contrib-compress` internally to generate a ZIP archive before uploading it to ElasticBeanstalk.
+`ebDeploy` uses `grunt-contrib-compress` internally to generate a ZIP archive before uploading it to ElasticBeanstalk.
 For reference on how to specify file lists, please see the [compress task documentation](https://github.com/gruntjs/grunt-contrib-compress)